samisalreadytaken/vs_library/Documentation.md

 ```cpp
 void VS::DumpPlayers(bool dumpscope = false)
 ```
-DumpEnt only players and bots
+(debug) DumpEnt only players and bots

 If bots have targetnames, they 'become' humans.
 If the event listeners are not set up, named bots will be shown as players.
 ________________________________